-- Spacing — Between multiple framed or unframed canvases, you should leave approximately 2 - 5” between each print.
+Step 4 - Spacing: Between multiple framed or unframed canvases, you should leave approximately 2 - 5” between each print.
 Again, you’re aiming for visual balance, so spacing should be proportional to the available wall area and the number of canvas prints you’re hanging.

-- Framed vs. Unframed — Your canvas prints can be all unframed, custom framed canvas, or a combination of both to create visual interest.
+Step 5 - Framed vs. Unframed: Your canvas prints can be all unframed, custom framed canvas, or a combination of both to create visual interest.
 Follow the basic spacing rules outlined above, but also experiment to find out what looks best to you.
 Again, mapping out pieces on the floor first to see how they fit together is an excellent idea.

 Hardware Options to Hang Canvas Art

-- Nails — Using broadhead nails to hang your canvas art is the quickest way to do it, but not the best.
+Step 6 - Nails: Using broadhead nails to hang your canvas art is the quickest way to do it, but not the best.
 Sure, it works, but it’s not ideal and the chances are your canvas won’t stay level very long.
 Even if it is level when you hang it, the slightest vibration (your kids or your dog running through the house, or your surround sound speakers) will throw them off-kilter.

-- Sawtooth Brackets — A better way to hang your canvas art is to use these specially designed brackets made just for this purpose.
+Step 7 - Sawtooth Brackets: A better way to hang your canvas art is to use these specially designed brackets made just for this purpose.
 To attach a sawtooth hanger, center it on the top of the back stretcher bar, then nail it in place.
 Insert a nail into the wall and set the center “tooth” of the bracket onto the nail.
 With a bubble level, check to be sure the canvas is straight and level.

 Cut a piece of steel wire that’s the width of the canvas plus 8.”
 Secure it though each eye screw with a simple knot, then wrap the excess wire around each screw.
 The stretched wire should be, at its midpoint, 2 - 3” below the top of your canvas.

-- J-Hooks — These are good options for wide canvases.
+Step 9 - J-Hooks: These are good options for wide canvases.
 J-hooks come in various sizes and with either one or two nails that can accommodate heavy or large canvases.
 Although you can use one hook for smaller canvases, it’s best to use two hooks for large canvas prints and to assure it stays level on the wall.
 You’ll need to measure accurately so that the hooks align perfectly, otherwise your canvas will hang crooked.

-- Adhesive Strips — These are probably the easiest of all methods, and the least impactful on your walls.
+Step 10 - Adhesive Strips: These are probably the easiest of all methods, and the least impactful on your walls.
 Adhesive strips are simple to use and usually come with a combination of adhesive and velcro.
 These strips come in different sizes with various weight limits, so be sure to choose the right strips for the size and weight of your canvas prints.

 One side of the strip attaches to the wall with “magic” removable adhesive, and has a velcro surface that attaches to the other strip that you attach to the canvas frame.
 The strong velcro will securely hold the canvas to the wall, but can easily be removed if you decide to relocate your canvas.